BadgerBoi/SlickNav/README.md

     </script>

 ### Options
-    'label' : '', // Label for menu button.
-Use an empty string for no label.
     'duplicate': true, // If true, the mobile menu is a copy of the original.
     'duration': true, // The duration of the sliding animation.
     'easingOpen': 'swing', // Easing used for open animations.